CsBigDataHub/working-with-vim/pages/configuration.md

 nnoremap <Leader>; g_a;<Esc>
 ```

+The first part is the map mode `nnoremap`.
+This specifies it is a mapping for NORMAL mode, non-recursion.

-The `nnoremap` specifies the mapping for NORMAL mode, non-recursive.
-The next part is the command to type `<Leader>;` which for my leader defintion is `,;` The next part is the command you would type to achieve the results.
+The `{lhs}` is the next part, the command to type. `<Leader>;` for my leader defintion is `,;`

+The final part is the command the mapping will execute, this is exactly what you would type to achieve the results.

 In this case `g_` moves to the last non-whitespace character on the line.
 The `a` enters INSERT mode after the cursor, and `;` adds the semi-colon.
 Finally, I add `<Esc>` to return to NORMAL mode.

 A mapping just duplicates what you would type in the editor.
-With that mapping line set in my `.vimrc`, all I need to do to add a semi-colon on end of line is type `,;` in NORMAL mode.
+With that mapping line set in my `.vimrc`, all I need to do is type `,;` to add a semi-colon on end of line in NORMAL mode.

 ### Instant Quotes